Volvo Placing A Million Dollar Bet On Super Bowl LIV

 If a safety is scored, Volvo will give away cars to folks who sign up for its promo ahead of time.

 We’re getting close to the big game.
 Super Bowl LIV will rock the world on February 2, and that means the preview of Super Bowl commercials is well underway.
 Volvo will be part of the action – but not in a way you might expect.
-There is no flashy, clever Super Bowl commercial, and in fact, you might not even see a Volvo commercial during the game.
-We suspect there will be some advertisement leading up to big day, however, because the automaker could give away $1 million worth of brand new cars in the name of safety.
+There is no clever Super Bowl commercial, and in fact, you won't see any Volvo commercial during the game or leading up to it, at least pertaining to this endeavor.
+That's interesting, because the automaker could give away $1 million worth of brand new cars in the name of safety.
 Or rather, if a safety happens during the game.

 Motor1.com Car Buying Service